Comparison of static and dynamic random forests models for EHR data in the presence of competing risks: predicting central line-associated bloodstream infection: References

-\leavevmode\vadjust pre{\hypertarget{ref-goldstein2017opportunities}{}} Goldstein, Benjamin A, Ann Marie Navar, Michael J Pencina, and John PA Ioannidis.
+Goldstein, Benjamin A, Ann Marie Navar, Michael J Pencina, and John PA Ioannidis.
 2017. {``Opportunities and Challenges in Developing Risk Prediction Models with Electronic Health Records Data: A Systematic Review.''} \emph{Journal of the American Medical Informatics Association: JAMIA} 24 (1): 198.